 3.36 / Copyright

-works.
-It is appropriate, and required, that all members of the Wichita State
+is appropriate, and required, that all members of the Wichita State

 University community, including faculty, staff, students and volunteers

 respect the proprietary rights of owners of copyrights and refrain from

-actions that constitute an infringement of copyright
+actions that constitute an infringement of copyright or other proprietary

 1. All faculty and staff are expected to comply with the federal

-and reasonably be interpreted as "fair use."
+reasonably be interpreted as "fair use."
 Faculty, staff and employees are

-expected to review this policy and request further
+expected to review this policy and request further information and resources

-2. Copyright Guidelines have been prepared by the University's
+2. Copyright Guidelines have been prepared by the General Counsel's

-copyrighted materials.
-Members of the WSU community are expected
+prohibited uses of copyrighted materials.
+Members of the WSU community are

 with their requirements.